meghawwk/project/README.md

 # project
-a sampe program of calculator
+a sample program of calculator